Giving in Retirement

 What Else You Need to Know

-- Funds must transfer directly to qualified charities.
-The legislation does not permit direct transfers to charitable trusts, donor-advised funds, charitable gift annuities or supporting organizations.
+- Funds must transfer directly to qualified charities, legislation does not permit direct transfers to charitable trusts, donor-advised funds, charitable gift annuities or supporting organizations

 - Retirement plans with minimum distribution rules include: Traditional IRAs, SEP IRAs, SIMPLE IRAs; 401(k) plans, 403(b) plans, 457(b) plans, profit sharing plans, other defined contribution plans

-Also, consider making the Bay College Foundation a beneficiary of your IRA or other retirement account.
-Naming a charity as beneficiary of all or part of your IRA supports a great cause and avoids taxes to your heirs.
+Consider making the Bay College Foundation a beneficiary of your IRA, other retirement account, trust, estate or insurance policy.
+Naming a charity as beneficiary of all or part of your assets supports a great cause and avoids taxes to your heirs.
 Your gift of education will help ensure that Bay College flourishes now and well into the future.
-If you have questions about Planned Giving or naming the Bay College Foundation in your estate plans, please contact the Foundation office at (906) 217-1700.
+If you have questions about Planned Giving or naming the Bay College Foundation in your estate plans, please contact the Foundation office.